nven1/undabot/readme.md

 ```bash
 npm run dev
 ```
-Open an another instance of terminal
+Open an another instance of terminal and start the Angular app server
 ```bash
 cd frontend
 ```